huntdatacenter/docs/docs/service-desk/lab-orders.md

 ### Expand existing volume

 You may expand the existing storage volumes inside your lab up to a maximum of 20TB.
 We will need separate orders for each individual volume you plan to expand.
+Read more in our [coordinator FAQ](/data/faq/#volumes).

 <div class="home" style="padding: 0px;"><div class="hero">
 <p class="action">